-This tuna-stuffed avocado is incredibly easy to prepare and a delicious, simple combination of flavors.
-It makes a great light, no-cook lunch or appetizer.
-I’m partnering with Blue Harbor Fish Co to share this easy recipe.
+This tuna stuffed avocado is a Peruvian favorite that's incredibly easy to prepare.
+It's a delicious, simple combination of flavors and makes a great light, no-cook lunch or appetizer.

 Many years ago now, I made a relatively last minute trip to Peru for around 10 days.
 As I ended one job, I managed to arrange a bit of time off before I started the next, so I decided to travel somewhere I had always wanted to go and Peru was high on the list.
 I enjoyed it so much I went again a few years later.

 While I knew I would probably be blown away by the sights (and I was), I didn't really have an appreciation of what the food might be like at that time.
 I was in for a delicious surprise as there was so much to enjoy.

 Alongside ceviche overlooking the ocean in Lima, one of the many meals that sticks in my mind was having palta rellena in a little cafe perched above the main square in Cusco.
 It's a simple yet tasty dish that's perfect to make at home, too.

 For many Spanish speakers and learners, the word you may know for avocado is "aguacate".
 This name comes from Nahuatl, the language spoken by the Aztecs and still spoken in some parts of Mexico today.
 This is the word that has travelled to Spain as the name for avocados in Castillian Spanish.